naninovel/docs/docs/en/guide/characters.md

 Layer active state is also reflected differently in camera mode: instead of renderer component enabled state, game object's active state is used.
 To set up default appearance of the actor, enable/disable game objects.

 ::: tip
-When layer contains lots of children, it would be tedious to set the layer held/release events for each of them individually.
-In this case use custom event handler to apply the changes in batch.
+When a layer contains lots of children, it would be tedious to set the layer held/release events for each of them individually.
+In this case use a custom event handler to apply the changes in batch.
 Check [the example](https://discord.com/channels/545676116871086080/1369982706393284700) on applying the changes to all the children renderers of a layer.
 :::

 Make sure `Render Canvas` component is attached to the layered actor prefab root, as it's required for the camera mode.
-It works similar to normal render mode, restricting render texture size, so keep it compact.
+It works similarly to normal render mode, restricting render texture size, so keep it compact.

 In case extra layers are required for rendering the actor (for example, a layer dedicated for Unity's Lights 2D), add them via `Camera Mask` property found on the layered behaviour component.
 Naninovel will preserve specified layers in the camera culling mask when rendering the actor.